 Without a doubt, a person is more likely to open an email when it’s evident that a human being has written the email.
 Also, you need to be aware of CAN-SPAM.
 It’s important to know this legislation before you even think of sending an email to your customers.
-It’s written in bold that you should never use words such as ‘no reply’ or anything that is similar as such, as your email sender’s name.
+It’s written in bold that you should never use words such as ‘no-reply’ or anything similar to such as your email sender’s name.

 The reason for this is because it prevents people from opting out of further emails.
-Thus, it’s against CAN-SPAN principals as it protects their right to do so at any time.
-If you’re telling them not to reply, how can one opt out?
+Thus, it’s against CAN-SPAM principals as it protects their right to do so at any time.
+If you’re telling them not to reply, how can one opt-out?

 What you should do instead is to have an automated email that has your or someone’s first name.
-For example, a good example could be John@company.com
+For example, a good case could be John@company.com

 Step 4 – Call to Action (CTA)

-Don’t settle just for less.
-Therefore, you should use emails just to remind people that you still exist.
+Don’t settle just for less, settle for the best email marketing practices there are.
+Therefore, you should use emails to remind people that you still exist.
 Thus, it’s essential that each email you send, you have at least one call to action.
-Hence, you can ask the customer to do some type of action such as:
+Hence, you can ask the customer to do some action, such as:

 - Access your website

 - Ask if the customer wants to share the email or offer on social media.

 The main idea is the fact that you want to encourage your customers to take action.
 Make sure that the CTA is positioned correctly in the email.
 Additionally, you have to place CTA at least three times throughout the email.